Joseph Hayes, Associate Professor

 Hayes, J. (2016).
 Praising the dead: On the motivational tendency and psychological function of eulogizing the deceased.
 Motivation and Emotion, 40, 375-388.

 Hayes, J., Ward, C., & McGregor, I. (2016).
 Why bother?
 Death, failure, and fatalistic withdrawal from life.
 Journal of Personality and Social Psychology, 110, 96-115.

 Hayes, J., Schimel, J., Williams, T. J., Howard, A. L., Webber, D., & Faucher, E. H. (2015).
 Worldview accommodation: Selectively modifying committed beliefs provides defense against threat.
 Self and Identity, 14, 521-548.

 Hayes, J., Schimel, J., Arndt, J., & Faucher, E. H. (2010).
 A theoretical and empirical review of the death-thought accessibility concept in terror management research.
 Psychological Bulletin, 136, 699-739.

 Hayes, J., Schimel, J., & Williams, T. J. (2008).
 Fighting death with death: The buffering effects of learning that worldview violators have died.
 Psychological Science, 19, 501-507.

 RECENTLY SUPERVISED STUDENTS

-Mary E. Harvey.
-(2017).
-Worldview rejection: Exploring the conditions under which people will reject their worldview.
+Harvey, Mary (2017).
+Worldview rejection: Exploring conditions under which people will reject their worldview.